RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

   ***Confirm Ansible has been successfully installed***

       ansible --version
-### Configure Jenkins Build Job To Archive Your Repository Content Every Time It Is Changed
+### Step 2: Configure Jenkins Build Job To Archive Your Repository Content Every Time It Is Changed
 Jenkin is a pipeline for continuous integration.
 To create a build job, we need to have jenkins installed and configured first.
 - On the same EC2 instance ansible was installed, we need to install jenkins
 *** Update package repositories